strangelove-ventures/web3-mcp/README.md

 You can configure custom RPC endpoints in your .env file for better reliability and higher rate limits.
 If not specified, the tool will fall back to public RPC endpoints.

 ### Network Selection
-For EVM operations, you can specify the network by name (ethereum, base, arbitrum, optimism, bsc, polygon, avalanche).
+For EVM operations, you can specify the network by name (ethereum, base, arbitrum, optimism, bsc, polygon, avalanche, berachain).
 The tool will automatically use the appropriate RPC endpoint and network configuration.

 ### THORChain Configuration
 The tool uses Nine Realms public endpoints by default, but you can configure a custom THORChain node URL in the .env file for better reliability and rate limits.